MikeTaylor/folio-docs/doc/fixing-mod-configuration.md

 ## Proposal

 At present, one of the fields in each configuration entry indicates the module that the entry belongs to.
-For example, the `mod-login-saml` stores the identity provider URL in an entry that has `module`=`LOGIN-SAML`, `configName`=`saml`, `code`=`idp.url`, and with a value of (for example) `https://samltest.id/saml/idp`.
+For example, `mod-login-saml` stores the identity provider URL in an entry that has `module`=`LOGIN-SAML`, `configName`=`saml`, `code`=`idp.url`, and with a value of (for example) `https://samltest.id/saml/idp`.

 The configuration code could be expanded to examine permissions whose names are derived from the specified module -- in this case, for example,
 * `configuration.byModule.LOGIN-SAML.read` to read values
 * `configuration.byModule.LOGIN-SAML.write` to write values

+This would address the great majority of security concerns: each module would have its own pair of permissions for read-only and read/write access to the coniguration store, and a user could be assigned any combination of permissions.
+A single user might have permission to read the configuration of which users are suppressed from editing, to write the bulk-edit expiration period, and not to access the OAI-PMH server settings at all.

-This would probably address the great majority of security concerns, but there are some wrinkles that would need to be addressed.
+There are however some wrinkles that would need to be addressed.

 ### Permission-name mangling